lanl-aea/waves/docs/tutorial_01_geometry.rst

 directory name.
 The alias thus represents the list of targets specified in the ``SConscript`` file.

-The highlighted lines of code instruct SCons on how to build the target, an Abaqus CAE file whose name is constructed using the ``journal_file`` variable.
+The final block of code instructs SCons on how to build the target, an Abaqus CAE file whose name is constructed using the ``journal_file`` variable.
 The ``journal_file`` variable exists solely to minimize hard-coded duplication of the string ``'rectangle_geometry'``. ``journal_options`` allows for parameters to be passed as